 In a bathroom the general light could be from downlights or an uplit cove above.
 Task lights could be a pair of wall lights either side of the mirror.
 Feature light could be a low level floor washer, a lit niche or an uplight behind a free standing bath.
 By balancing these effects individually it is possible to transform a bathroom from practical during the day, to an evening spa.

-Layering light in a corridor
+Do you layer light in a corridor?

 Corridors can be so boring, but layering light will transform these spaces.

 For a standard narrow corridor, you could just use downlights.
 Think of off centering these and use to light artwork on one side and potentially uplight a textured wall on the other.
 The asymmetry adds drama.
 A narrow corridor could have a row of downlights.
 This would just provide arcs of light half way down the wall.

 Uplight the end wall, putting a sculpture in silhouette and use a narrow spot of light as a focus.
 Light the corridor with low level floor washers such as our Cazalla LED steplight.
 These literally decorate with light.